cosandr/go-motd/README.md

 All modules implement at least `header`/`content`.

 - `header`/`content` arrays define padding, first element is padding to the left (of the module name) and second to the right, before the semicolon (useful for aligning vertically)
-- `warn`/`crit` unit depends on the module, for CPU/Disk temperatures it is degrees celsius, for ZFS pools it is % used
+- `warn`/`crit` unit depends on the module, for CPU/Disk temperatures it is degrees celsius, for storage (ZFS/btrfs) it is % used

 ### Updates